gofynd/fdk-client-javascript/documentation/platform/CATALOG.md

-This API helps to get tags data associated to a particular company.
+Retrieve tags data associated to a particular company.

 *Returned Response:*